-Utah and Nevada Solar Power Incentives & Rebates
+Utah and Nevada Solar Power Incentives and Rebates

 State and federal tax credits make significant solar panel incentives, but there are several ways to save money with solar, including the Utah power rebates we’re afforded by private companies and organizations.

-Solar tax credits and incentives contribute to a stronger ROI because federal and state credits cut down 30 – 50% of the cost of going solar.
+Solar tax credits and incentives contribute to a stronger ROI because federal and state credits cut down 30 – 50 percent of the cost of going solar.
 Find out how much your true ROI will be before you make the move to go solar.

 The average American household takes out a loan to finance a solar array, so Go Solar Group’s initiative is to make solar affordable for any lifestyle.
 In order to do so, we have assembled a comprehensive list of solar tax incentives and solar rebates to help you convert to solar energy at an affordable rate.